outland/outland/README.md

 # Outland

 The Outland gem provides a convenience bundle of different Outland utilities, rather than having to include each one separately.
-The contained gems are autoloaded.
+The contained gems are autoloaded when possible.

 ## Installation